Knowledge-Informed Kernel State Reconstruction from Heterogeneous Partial Observations: Introduction

+In many scientific and clinical domains, the variables are not directly observable \citep{rubanova2019latent}.
+Instead, systems are measured through heterogeneous data sources that provide only partial and indirect information about the underlying dynamics.
+For example, in oncology, tumour burden or clonal composition cannot be directly or continuously observed \citep{Bartolomucci2025}.
+Clinicians instead rely on sparse, high-specificity measurements such as imaging or genomic assays, alongside dense but indirect biomarkers derived from blood panels or physiological signals \citep{Sivapalan2023}.
+These observations differ in temporal resolution, noise characteristics, and their relationship to the latent state, making it non-trivial to reconstruct a coherent trajectory of disease progression.

+This setting induces a fundamental data fusion problem: recovering physically meaningful latent trajectories from fragmented observations with heterogeneous structure.
+Mechanistic models expressed as differential equations provide a principled framework for reasoning about such systems \citep{strogatz2018nonlinear, Huang2013, Yu2024}.
+However, their application in practice is limited by the lack of reliable state trajectories and derivatives.

+Existing approaches treat this reconstruction problem only partially.
+Classical smoothing methods produce continuous trajectories but ignore domain constraints and heterogeneous observation operators \citep{Rasmussen2005}.
+State-space models enable sensor fusion but require specifying transition dynamics a priori \citep{Kalman1960}.
+More flexible latent models accommodate partial observations but rely on black-box representations that obscure mechanistic structure \citep{Chen2018neuralode}.
+As a result, state reconstruction is typically treated as a preprocessing step, rather than as a \emph{representational bottleneck} that determines which downstream analyses are possible.
+We address this limitation by formulating state reconstruction as a knowledge-informed inference problem in function space, rather than as a purely numerical preprocessing step.

-\begin{contribbox}[Contributions] \textbf{Conceptual.} We identify knowledge-informed state reconstruction as a central bottleneck in equation discovery under partial observability, and formalize the need for reconstruction methods that jointly balance noise robustness, interpretability, and symbolic discoverability.
+\begin{contribbox}[Contributions] \textbf{Conceptual.} We identify knowledge-informed state reconstruction from heterogeneous partial observations as a central bottleneck for mechanistic modeling.

-\textbf{Technical.} We introduce \texttt{MAAT} (Model Aware Approximation of Trajectories), a kernel-based state reconstruction framework that embeds latent trajectories in a reproducing kernel Hilbert space and explicitly injects semantic and structural priors into the reconstruction objective.
-This yields smooth, physically consistent state estimates with analytic time derivatives, providing a principled and compatible interface to established symbolic regression methods for accurate downstream equation discovery.
+\textbf{Technical.} We introduce \texttt{MAAT}, a kernel-based framework that embeds latent trajectories in a reproducing kernel Hilbert space and incorporates heterogeneous observation operators together with semantic and structural priors directly into the reconstruction objective.